.NET API Setup

 Setting Security Permissions

 Depending on your use case, you may need to give the App Pool "modify" permissions.
+According to the least privilege principle, this is only advisable when necessary, for example for logging purposes or to allow file uploads.

 Step 1: Right click the website and select "Edit Permissions…"